kraftp/hcura_website/README.md

     gulp compressjs

-To extract critical CSS and compactify and minify Bootstrap CSS, run in the repository root:
+To extract critical CSS and compactify, minify, and concatenate the rest, run in the repository root:

     gulp processcss